architxt.schema#

 \[B = 1 - \frac{\sigma(A)}{\mu(A)}\]- Where:

-\(A\): The set of attribute counts for all groups.
+\(A\): The set of attributes counts for all groups.

 \(\mu(A)\): The mean number of attributes per group.